giasemidis/giasemidis.github.io/_posts/2022-05-21-wpp-open-speakers-corner-good-bad-ds-practices.md

 Then a couple of days later I revisited the documentation of an old model.
 It wasn't very detailed.
 I was mad at myself, I thought "this is such a bad habit of mine.
 I need to make better documentation".
 And then it clicked, I decided to talk about *good and bad habits and practices in data science*.
 Admittedly, we all have both, so that's a great topic for discussion and sharing our experiences.

 I started making a list of points, but soon the list expanded to about 20 points.
 I shared my list with a couple of colleagues who added even more useful ideas.
+Here, I am documenting all the points from my initial list, my colleagues' suggestions and the community's comments and experiences during the session.
 The list is split into two sections, general practices and technical.
-Here, I am documenting all the points from my initial list, my colleagues' suggestions and the community's comments and experiences during the session.
 I hope you enjoy it and find it useful.

 ## General Practices

 * *Sharing* is caring.
 Sharing knowledge is a great habit for data science teams.
 Share a new tool, a new method or a new trick you learnt.
 This can be done in so many ways:
   - Write a "how-to" article
   - Use tools that allow collaboration, e.g. [GitHub](https://github.com/)/[GitLab](https://gitlab.com/), [Confluence](https://www.atlassian.com/software/confluence), shared cloud drives
   - Don’t be afraid to get exposed and set code-reviewing processes.
-From my experience, I learn most of tools and tricks through the review process (either reviewing others' code or by suggestions when my code is reviewed).
+From my experience, I learn most of tools and tricks through the code-review process (either reviewing others' code or by suggestions when my code is reviewed).
   - Do not reinvent the wheel.
 If a colleague has written a function or a method, ask and use it.
   - Similarly, be kind and share your work, the favour will be returned.
   - Share beyond your team with the wider company or community (e.g. through blog updates).
 An interesting point was raised during the discussion; about sharing sensitive client knowledge and information.
 This should not be overlooked and permissions should be asked before sharing sensitive information.